Title

 The Revised Coconut Industry Code aims to promote the development and growth of the coconut and palm oil industry in the Philippines, establishing the Philippine Coconut Authority as an independent public corporation with powers to implement a nationwide replanting program, regulate marketing and exportation, and impose levies for the benefit of coconut farmers.

-The Philippine Coconut Authority (PCA), an independent public corporation directly supervised by the President of the Philippines.
+The Philippine Coconut Authority (Authority), an independent public corporation, is created.
+It directly reports to and is supervised by the President of the Philippines.

-The Board consists of seven members appointed by the President: two government representatives (one as Chairman and one as Vice-Chairman), three members recommended by the Philippine Coconut Producers Federation, one by the United Coconut Association of the Philippines, and one by the hybrid coconut seednut farm operator.
+The Board has seven (7) members appointed by the President: 2 Government representatives (Chairman and Vice-Chairman), 3 recommended by the Philippine Coconut Producers Federation, 1 recommended by the United Coconut Association of the Philippines, and 1 recommended by the owner/operator of the hybrid seednut farm.
+Quorum is at least four members, and four votes are necessary for adoption of any rule/resolution/decision or other act of the Board.

-A permanent fund administered by the bank acquired for the benefit of coconut farmers to finance the hybrid seednut farm, purchase seednuts for free distribution, support the replanting program, extension services, and investments for the benefit of coconut farmers.
+It is a permanent fund administered and utilized by the bank acquired for the benefit of coconut farmers under PD 755.
+It finances activities such as establishing/operating hybrid seednut farm, buying seednuts for free distribution and replanting, defraying costs of replanting implementation through an approved private non-profit foundation owned by coconut farmers, extension services/model plantations, and other investments for the benefit of coconut farmers.

 Analyze Cases Smarter, Faster